suytt/esri.symbol.MultiLineTextSymbol/README.md

 `new TextSymbol("Multi-Line \n Text")`

-This patch is derived from the following [dojo bug](https://bugs.dojotoolkit.org/attachment/ticket/10973/multi-line-text.patch)
+This patch is derived from the [Dojo Ticket #10973](https://bugs.dojotoolkit.org/attachment/ticket/10973/multi-line-text.patch)

 Example